giovannipbonin/ieee-program/README.md

 ### The Purpose of This Guide - Everything I'd wish I was taught earlier on

-This program will help you understand computer systems, algorithm efficiency, data structure performance, low-level languages, and understand how it all works.
-These subjects are extremely important, and the Google (as well as silicon valley companies in general) hiring process places a huge importance on it.
+This program will help you understand computer systems, algorithm efficiency, data structure performance, low-level languages, and how it all works together.
+These subjects are extremely important, and the hiring process for Google (and Silicon Valley companies in general) places a huge importance on them.
 There is no shortage of studying, the more you know about these subjects, the better.

 Before I started college I started learning computer science on my own, although I'd wish I had started even earlier given I was already 17.
 But due to some obstacles in my career choices I didn't dive in until that point, but when I did I committed as if I was born to do this.
 Before college, I had a gap year.
-During that period, when I found websites such as Coursera, MIT OpenCourseware, as well as a multitude of other content on the internet such as free textbooks and all that, I realized there is nothing short of motivation that can stop any of us in becoming one of the best at any field we want to excel in.
+During that period, when I found websites such as Coursera, MIT OpenCourseware, and a multitude of other content on the internet such as free textbooks and all that, I realized there is nothing short of motivation that can stop any of us from becoming one of the best at any field we want to excel in.

-When I started college, I had realized that I could actually learn better on my own than I could learn in class, so if that's the case to you, embrace it and pursue your passion in the way you know works best.
-The goal of this is to be a list of resources that can be followed and give you a good coverage on what's important.
+When I started college, I had realized that I could actually learn better on my own than I could learn in class, so if that's the case for you, embrace it and pursue your passion in the way you know works best.
+The goal of this is to be a list of resources that can be followed and give you a good coverage on what's important, specifically filling in the gaps left by a typical computer science or software engineering curriculum.
-It turned out for me that by the end of my college career I wanted to work for a startup, as that way I can have a bigger impact in something that is in its early stages and really needs to be pushed forward, and these experiences with learning told me to go work for a startup fixing education with technology
+It turned out for me that by the end of my college career I wanted to work for a startup, as that way I can have a bigger impact in something that is in its early stages and really needs to be pushed forward.
+These experiences with learning told me to go work for a startup fixing education with technology.

-This is a long plan, and some interviewers will even tell you that some of these stuff is more advanced than you need.
+This is a long plan, and some interviewers will even tell you that some of this stuff is more advanced than you need.
 In fact, I found this guide after accepting my full-time offer with my favorite startup in the world (Coursera), and I am going through it now (for fun) since practice is never too much, and some of this stuff I haven't had time to cover before, but it is well worth it to be good at what we do.

-So yes, it might be true that some of these things don't often show up on an interview.
+So yes, it might be true that some of these things don't often show up in an interview.
 But that's until it does, and that happens to be you, and you start thinking to yourself DAMN this is my favorite company, I should really have spent that weekend learning about this, now I have to wait a year to reapply.

-Think that while studying for this, this is not the SAT or MCAT, the reason why software companies want us to know these subjects is because it is important for our jobs, and the more we know about it the more we can build, the faster we can create, and innovate.
+This is not the SAT or MCAT.
+The reason why software companies want us to know these subjects is because it is important for our jobs, and the more we know about it the more we can build, the faster we can create, and innovate.
 Although you might not be designing algorithms on a daily basis as a software engineer (although some engineers do exactly that), becoming good at this will develop the right way of thinking that you need to solve problems of all sorts in systematic and efficient ways.